< back

 EU immigrants who have pre-settled or settled status should already have digital status.

-The UK government aims for border enforcement to go digital with physical immigration documents phased out by 2025.
 To these ends it has also introduced the Electronic Travel Authorisation (ETA) – a digital permission to travel to the UK for those who do not need a visa to visit.

 The Home Office says this new digitalisation initiative will bring the UK into line with other countries and address concerns that BRPs could be lost, stolen, or tampered with.
 The eVisa would be a more secure link to holders’ biometric information and safeguard against identity fraud.